VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 What we do here is decorate our test function with `@pytest.mark.parametrize("PARAM VARIABLES", ITERABLE_OF_ITERABLES)`.
-The `"PARAM VARIABLES"` is a string of comma separated variable names to use in your test.
+The `"PARAM VARIABLES"` is a string of comma-separated variable names to use in your test.
 The values for these variables will be filled by an iterable (a `tuple`, `list`, `generator`, etc.) that will expand to the exact number of variables you specified in `"PARAM VARIABLES"`.
-In the example, our variables are `first`, `second` and `expected` (3 variables).
+In the example, our variables are `first`, `second`, and `expected` (3 variables).
 So each iterable must have 3 pieces.
 See the first iterable is a tuple `(2, 1, 6)`.
-Since our input `ITERABLE_OF_ITERABLES` contains 4 iterables, this test will run 4 times, each time expanding the contained iterable to the parameters `first`, `second` and `expected` for our test.
+Since our input `ITERABLE_OF_ITERABLES` contains 4 iterables, this test will run 4 times, each time expanding the contained iterable to the parameters `first`, `second`, and `expected` for our test.
 The first time the test runs `first == 2`, `second == 1`, `expected == 6`.
 The second time the test runs `first == 7`, `second == 3`, `expected == 20`.

-If run normally, we'll see 4 `.`, one for each passed variant of the test.
-If run in **verbose** mode, pytest will try to name the tests with something that makes sense, for the first test appending `[2-1-6]` to the test name.
+If the test is run normally, we'll see 4 `.`, one for each passed variant of the test.
+If it is run in **verbose** mode, pytest will try to name the tests with something that makes sense, for the first test appending `[2-1-6]` to the test name.
 If we want the **verbose** mode name to be more descriptive, we can use `pytest.param(ARGUMENTS, id=ID)`.
 So for our third parametrized test run, the numbers `(25, 5, 150)` are sent to pytest as `first`, `second`, `expected`, but the test is named "large", in verbose mode.
-The end result output looks like this:
+The resulting output looks like this:

 ```text